programminghistorian/ph-submissions/lessons/intro-to-powershell.md

 Use `gci` again to confirm that your document is now called `benjamin.txt`.

-You may be surprised that the same commandlet is used both to move and to rename files.
+You may be surprised that the same cmdlet is used both to move and to rename files.
 In fact, though, the operation is the same.
-In both cases, you're telling the computer to change the "name" of the file's location.
-In the first example above, the file's "name" began as
+In both cases, you're telling the computer to change the "name" of the file's location, that is, to change the **path** it follows to find the file.
+In the first example above, the path began as

 `C:\Users\Ted\funWithPowerShell\example.txt`